 This has been a long held traditional belief, started by the Catholic Church centuries ago.

-Everyone who has been to church has heard that Messiah was to be in the tomb for three days and three nights, and that he would then be raised to life.
+Everyone who has been to church, has heard that Messiah was to be in the tomb for three days and three nights, and that He would then be raised to life.

-The purpose of this biblical study is to show the meaning and application of the “three days and three nights” teaching so as to understand what יהושע meant by this saying, to ascertain exactly how long He really was in the grave, and to know at what hour He was put in the tomb and what hour He came out alive from the tomb.
+The purpose of this biblical study, is to show the meaning and application of the “three days and three nights” teaching, so as to understand what יהושע meant by this saying, to ascertain exactly how long He really was in the grave, and to know at what hour He was put in the tomb and what hour He came out alive from the tomb..

 It’s important to get to the truth on this issue because we must get the erroneous traditions out of our thinking and out of our worship, so that we can serve our Creator in truth. .

 Yoḥanan/John 2:18-22 – The Temple: “I Will Raise It in Three Days”

-On His first visit to Yerushalayim near the Pěsaḥ season following His baptism and stay in the desert, יהושע entered the temple site and began overthrowing the tables of the moneychangers, scolding them for desecrating the House of Elohim.
+On His first visit to Yerushalayim, near the Pěsaḥ season following His baptism and stay in the desert, יהושע entered the temple site and began overthrowing the tables of the moneychangers, scolding them for desecrating the House of Elohim.

 The Yehuḏim challenged his right to do this by asking,

 “And the Yehuḏim answered and said to Him, “What sign do You show to us, since You are doing these?”
 19 יהושע answered and said to them, “Destroy this Dwelling Place, and in three days I shall raise it.”
 20 Then the Yehuḏim said, “It took forty-six years to build this Dwelling Place, and You are going to raise it in three days?”
 21 But He spoke about the Dwelling Place of His body.
 22 So, when He was raised from the dead, His taught ones remembered that He said this to them.
-And they believed the Scripture and the word which יהושע had said.”
+And they believed the Scripture and the word which יהושע had said.” .

-The claim to raise the temple in three days made such an impact on the people that many of them later remembered He had spoken these words.
-While He was being examined by the high priest, His adversaries were looking for witnesses to testify against יהושע so as to put him to death.
+The claim to raise the temple in three days, made such an impact on the people that many of them later remembered He had spoken these words. .

-but found none.
+Mattithyahu/Matthew 26:59-61 “And the chief priests, and the elders, and all the council were seeking false witness against יהושע to put Him to death, 60 but found none.
 Although many false witnesses came forward, they found none.
 But at last two false witnesses came forward, 61 and said, “This one said, ‘I am able to destroy the Dwelling Place of Elohim and to build it in three days.’”

 Marqos/Mark records the same event:

-And some rose up and bore false witness against Him, saying, 58 “We heard Him saying, ‘I shall destroy this Dwelling Place that is made with hands, and within three days I shall build another made without hands.’”
-(Marqos/Mark 14:57-59)
+Marqos/Mark 14:57-59 “And some rose up and bore false witness against Him, saying, 58 “We heard Him saying, ‘I shall destroy this Dwelling Place that is made with hands, and within three days I shall build another made without hands.’” .

-Since their testimony did not agree, the high priest could not condemn יהושע for essentially claiming the same power that Elohim has to rebuild the temple so quickly (though that again is not what He meant).
+Since their testimony did not agree, the high priest could not condemn יהושע, for essentially claiming the same power that Elohim has to rebuild the temple so quickly (though that again is not what He meant).

 Later, while יהושע was hanging on the tree, people were insulting him and ridiculing him, as Mattithyahu records:

-And those passing by were blaspheming Him, shaking their heads, 40 and saying, “You who destroy the Dwelling Place and build it in three days, save Yourself!
-If You are the Son of Elohim, come down from the stake. ” (Mattithyahu/Matthew 27:39-40)
+Mattithyahu/Matthew 27:39-40 “And those passing by were blaspheming Him, shaking their heads, 40 and saying, “You who destroy the Dwelling Place and build it in three days, save Yourself!
+If You are the Son of Elohim, come down from the stake. “

 And Marqos/Mark testifies to the same thing:

-And those passing by were blaspheming Him, shaking their heads and saying, “Ah!
-You who destroy the Dwelling Place and build it in three days, 30 save Yourself, and come down from the stake! ” (Marqos/Mark 15:29-30)
+Marqos/Mark 15:29-30 “And those passing by were blaspheming Him, shaking their heads and saying, “Ah!
+You who destroy the Dwelling Place and build it in three days, 30 save Yourself, and come down from the stake! “

-There are five testimonies which we have cited above that He claimed to be able to raise the temple (of His own body) in three days.
+There are five testimonies which we have cited above, where He claimed to be able to raise the temple (of His own body) in three days.

-But in three days He would raise Himself from the grave.
+But in three days, He would raise Himself from the grave.